robinmoussu/phelma-voyageur_de_commerce/README.md

 voyageur_de_commerce
 ====================

-Please see documentation on ./index.html (or if symlink does not work on html/index.html)
+**Please see documentation on ./index.html (or if symlink does not work on html/index.html)** **It’s a complete documentation of all the program, including how to use it.**

 Quick summary
 -------------